-Grants receivable represent amounts due from U.S. government agencies and are included in Grants and Accounts Receivable.
+Grants receivable represent amounts due from U.S. government agencies and are included in grants and accounts receivable.

 Accounts receivable are unsecured, non-interest bearing customer obligations due under normal trade terms.
 The Company sells its devices to various hospitals and distributors.
 The Company performs ongoing credit evaluations of its customers' financial conditions.
 Management reviews accounts receivable periodically to determine collectability.
 Balances that are determined to be uncollectible are written off to the allowance for doubtful accounts.
-The allowance for doubtful accounts amounted to approximately \$47,000 and \$76,000 at March 31, 2023 and December 31, 2022, respectively.
+The allowance for doubtful accounts amounted to approximately \$66,000 and \$76,000 as of June 30, 2023 and December 31, 2022, respectively.